 If you are not legally required to file a federal income tax return for 2021, submit a completed Student and/or Parent Non-Filing Statement Form.

 Are married and filed separately: Submit information for both tax returns.

-If your PROFILE information indicates that your parents are separated, divorced or never married, your noncustodial parent may be required to complete the CSS Noncustodial PROFILE form.
+If your CSS Profile information indicates that your parents are separated, divorced or never married, your noncustodial parent is required to complete the CSS Profile form.